 The hypothalamus is the size of a coffee bean but may be the most important structure in our brain.
 It is involved in controlling thirst; hunger; emotions, body temperature; sexual arousal, circadian (sleep) rhythms and the autonomic nervous system and endocrine (hormone) system.
 In addition, it controls the pituitary gland.

 The pituitary is often referred to as the ‘master gland’, because it produces hormones that control several of the other endocrine or hormone glands.
-It makes growth hormone, puberty hormones, thyroid stimulating hormone, prolactin and Adrenocorticotrophic Hormone (ACTH, which stimulates the adrenal stress hormone, cortisol).
+It makes growth hormone, puberty hormones, thyroid stimulating hormone, prolactin and adrenocorticotrophic hormone (ACTH, which stimulates the adrenal stress hormone, cortisol).
 It also makes the fluid balance hormone called anti-diuretic hormone (ADH).

 The amygdala handles some memory processing, but for the most part handles basic emotions like fear, anger and jealousy.
+Here is a short video by Professor Joseph Ledoux one of the most famous researchers on the amygdala.

 The hippocampus is involved in memory processing.
 This part of the brain is important for learning and memory, for converting short term memory to more permanent memory, and for recalling spatial relationships in the world about us.